 Even though it might not feel like it while you’re out there sweating, huffing, and puffing, a 5K is still a relatively short distance, notes Lori Russell, a registered dietician, board-certified specialist in sports dietetics, and certified personal trainer.
 That’s why it’s important not to eat too much before you run and avoid anything that’s too heavy.
 “Anything high in fiber, protein, or fat should be avoided as it will slow digestion, meaning you won’t get fast energy and are at higher risk of experiencing digestive issues,” she says.

 Blatner says everyone is different when it comes to what works for them before running.
 Your cousin may be able to keep down eggs while you cramp up with anything more than a granola bar.
-That’s why you should stick to foods you already agree with your body, she recommends.
+That’s why she recommends sticking to foods you know your body agrees with.
 If you’re new to running, it may take some trial and error before you know what is best for you.

 Refueling and recovery start as soon as you finish your run.
 “To replenish lost fluid and glycogen and to begin repairing damaged muscle fibers, it is essential to consume a combination of protein and carbohydrates very soon after finishing the effort,” Russell says.
 Try a milk-based smoothie with whey protein powder or have some cottage cheese with fruit, she recommends.
 “Once your body is cooled down and rested, you should return to normal, balanced meals.”